elisicke/Data-Analyst-Capstone-Project/README.md

 To facilitate our analysis, we categorized these KPIs into four broad themes, namely Users, Subscriptions, Vouchers and Gifted Subscriptions, and Account Sharing.

-**Disclaimer** Notebooks contain some of the EDA, while a significant portion was analyzed using Tableau.
+**Disclaimer**: Notebooks contain some of the EDA, while a significant portion was analyzed using Tableau.
 Regrettably, the latter cannot be shared due to data security concerns.

 ## 4.1.
 Users
 To gain insights into user behavior, we conducted an analysis that included various factors, including: